paulo-fernando-silva/vscOctaveDebugger/readme.md

 # VS Code Octave Debugger

-This extension provides debugging support for Octave code (might include Matlab code).
+This extension provides debugging support for Octave code.
 This is done by interfacing with `octave-cli` via stdin/stdout.
+Support for running Matlab code is done through `octave-cli`.
 Do read the changelog to know what's new in this version.
 Though this is not necessary to use the extension, I still recommend the following language extension for Octave syntax highlighting, snippets, and most cool code outline [Octave Hacking](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking).
-If you want Matlab language support you can use [matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab), though you don't get the outline.
+If you want Matlab language support you can use [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab), though you don't get the outline.
 The only thing we're missing is F12 "jump to definition" code navigation.

 **Octave Debugger**